Khalid Sheikh Mohammed: List of confessions

-Trial for role in September 11 attacks
+Trial for role in the 11 September attacks

-On February 11, 2008, the United States Department of Defense charged Mohammed, Ramzi bin al-Shibh, Mustafa Ahmad al-Hawsawi, Ali Abd al-Aziz Ali and Walid Bin Attash for the September 11, 2001 attacks under the military commission system, as established under the Military Commissions Act of 2006.
-They have reportedly been charged with the murder of almost 3000 people, terrorism and providing material support for terrorism and plane hijacking; as well as attacking civilian objects, intentionally causing serious bodily injury and destruction of property in violation of the law of war.
-The charges against them list 169 overt acts allegedly committed by the defendants in furtherance of the September 11 events.
+On 11 February 2008, the United States Department of Defense charged Mohammed, Ramzi bin al-Shibh, Mustafa Ahmad al-Hawsawi, Ali Abd al-Aziz Ali and Walid Bin Attash for the 11 September 2001 attacks under the military commission system, as established under the Military Commissions Act of 2006.
+They have reportedly been charged with the murder of almost 3,000 people, terrorism and providing material support for terrorism and plane hijacking; as well as attacking civilian objects, intentionally causing serious bodily injury and destruction of property in violation of the law of war.
+The charges against them list 169 overt acts allegedly committed by the defendants in furtherance of the 11 September events.

 The charges include 2,973 individual counts of murder—one for each person killed in the 9/11 attacks.
 The prosecution is seeking the death penalty, which would require the unanimous agreement of the commission judges.

 Human rights groups, including Amnesty International, Human Rights Watch and the Center for Constitutional Rights, and U.S. military defense lawyers have criticised the military commissions for lacking due process for a fair trial.
 Critics generally argue for the trials to be held in a federal district court, with defendants treated as criminal suspects, or by court-martial as a prisoner under the Geneva Conventions, which prohibit civilian trials for prisoners of war.
 Mohammed could face the death penalty under any of these systems.

+Mohammed, in a letter submitted to the court on 26 July 2019, communicated the willingness to help the 9/11 attack victims and their families in their lawsuit against Saudi Arabia in exchange for the elimination of his death sentence.

 The case is progressing through the legal system.
-In August 2019 the trial date was tentatively set for January 11, 2021, by Judge W. Shane Cohen, but this date was postponed on December 18, 2020, due to the COVID-19 pandemic.
-Mohammed's trial restarted on September 7, 2021.
+In August 2019, the trial date was tentatively set for 11 January 2021, by Judge W. Shane Cohen, but this date was postponed on 18 December 2020, due to the COVID-19 pandemic.
+Mohammed's trial restarted on 7 September 2021.

-Legal rulings affecting him

-In Boumediene v.
-Bush (2008), the United States Supreme Court ruled that detainees had the right of access to US federal courts to petition under habeas corpus to challenge their detentions, and that the Detainee Treatment Act of 2005 and the Military Commissions Act of 2006 were flawed.
-A revised Military Commissions Act was passed by Congress in 2009 to address court concerns.

-Mohammed, in a letter submitted to the court on July 26, 2019, communicated the willingness to help the 9/11 attack victims and their families in their lawsuit against Saudi Arabia.
-The mastermind is said to have demanded the elimination of his death sentence in the exchange for his cooperation.